• Skip to main content

 Tools and equipment

-• baking sheet
+• Baking sheet

 Can you freeze French bread?

-How to use leftover French bread
+How to serve French bread

-There's nothing better than dinner served with fresh homemade French bread.
+There's nothing better than dinner served with fresh, homemade French bread.
 Grab any one of these mouthwatering entrees made for Instant Pot or stove!

 • Lasagna Soup